Alden Dirks

 • 1001 Mushrooms

 I've smartened up since then, becoming more cautious about the things that I stick into my mouth and caring about other qualities besides edibility.
-Finding a choice edible is still a big reason why I study fungi.
+Finding a choice edible is still a big joy in studying fungi.
 However, I no longer consider myself a weird mushroom hunter, but rather a much weirder mycologist.
-This website serves two principal functions: to share with the public my research as a PhD candidate at University of Michigan and to document my journey towards eating 1001 mushrooms.
+This website serves two principal functions: to share with the public my research, teaching, outreach, and consultation work as a mycologist and to document my journey towards eating 1001 mushrooms.
+E

 Picture